Why Simplicity Is Key When Managing Your Complex Database Systems

 Database tools that work in harmony are those which allow DBAs to go from global overviews, drill down to locate issues and instances and then take direct action on that instance, seamlessly, without having to spend time switching between applications or logging into other services.

 As the number of instances managed by DBAs grows, time is frequently lost in the delay between locating an issue and being able to use the correct method to rectify it.
-All-in-one tools which closely link monitoring and management capability give DBAs the ability to seamlessly move between the two, both saving time and increasing productivity.
+All-in-one tools that closely link monitoring and management capability give DBAs the ability to seamlessly move between the two, both saving time and increasing productivity.

 The right database tools should allow DBAs to focus only on the task at hand, spending their time solving problems rather than learning to use complex or outdated software or switching between a number of mismatched solutions.